fiatjaf/volare/README.md

-# voyage
+# volare

-Voyage is a lightweight nostr client for Android.
+Volare is a lightweight nostr client for Android.

 ### Where is the issue section?

 The issue section on this GitHub repository is disabled.
-Issues can be submitted within the Voyage app (Settings -> Give us feedback) or with any other nip34 compliant nostr client like [gitworkshop.dev](https://gitworkshop.dev/r/naddr1qqr8vmmev9nk2qgdwaehxw309ahx7uewd3hkcq3quseke4f9maul5nf67dj0m9sq6jcsmnjzzk4ycvldwl4qss35fvgqxpqqqpmejktjr8t/issues).
+Issues can be submitted within the Volare app (Settings -> Give us feedback) or with any other nip34 compliant nostr client like [gitworkshop.dev](https://gitworkshop.dev/r/naddr1qqr8vmmev9nk2qgdwaehxw309ahx7uewd3hkcq3quseke4f9maul5nf67dj0m9sq6jcsmnjzzk4ycvldwl4qss35fvgqxpqqqpmejktjr8t/issues).